nebuly-ai/optimate/apps/accelerate/open_alpha_tensor/README.md

 With OpenAlphaTensor, you can increase the computational performances of an AI model with custom-generated matrix multiplication algorithms.
 You can train your own AlphaTensor algorithm for a specific matrix size or fine-tune a pre-trained AlphaTensor model to produce optimized kernels for a specific hardware.

-OpenAlphaTensor is based on Deepmind's paper [Discovering faster matrix multiplication algorithms with reinforcement learning](https://www.nature.com/articles/s41586-022-05172-4).
+OpenAlphaTensor is based on Deepmind's paper [Discovering Faster Matrix Multiplication Algorithms with Reinforcement Learning](https://www.nature.com/articles/s41586-022-05172-4).

-If you appreciate the project, show it by leaving a star ⭐
+If you appreciate the project, show it by [leaving a star ⭐](https://github.com/nebuly-ai/nebullvm)

 ## 🚀 Get started